 The great thing about this apple chicken recipe is that the meat, vegetables and fruit are all cooked in the same pan, making cleanup so simple.
-It’s a savory fall dinner recipe but it slightly sweet from the apples and cinnamon.
+It’s a savory fall dinner recipe like my homemade chicken pot pie recipe but it slightly sweet from the apples and cinnamon.
 It really is hearty, healthy, and so yummy!

 Why This Recipe Works